shaynemartin91/shaynemartin91/README.md

 ### Hi there 👋

 I'm Shayne (He/Him)!
-I'm the Tech Lead & Engineering Manager of Volunteer Training @ Crisis Text Line.
+I'm a Staff Software Engineer @ [Crisis Text Line](https://crisistextline.org) supporting people in crisis.
 You can also find me over on [Polywork](https://www.polywork.com/shaynemartin).

-I am currently working on an integrated training environment for Crisis Counselors at Crisis Text Line.
-Our intent is to improve volunteer training and their confidence on the platform, resulting in a better experience for texters.
 I care deeply about **people** and how systems and technology affect them.
-My goal is to create a positive and equitable future.
+My goal is for my work to create a positive and equitable future.
 Black and Trans Lives Matter! ✊

 <!--
 **shaynemartin91/shaynemartin91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.